knative/docs/docs/serving/encryption/configure-certmanager-integration.md

 The following example uses a self-signed `ClusterIssuer` and the Knative cert-manager integration references that `ClusterIssuer` for all three configurations.
-As this **should not be used in production** (and does not support rotating the CA without downtime), you should think about which CA should be used for each use-case and how trust will be distributed to the clients calling the encrypted services.
+As this **should not be used in production** (and does not support rotating the CA without downtime), you should think about which CA should be used for each use case and how trust will be distributed to the clients calling the encrypted services.
 For the Knative system components, Knative provides a way to specify a bundle of CAs that should be trusted (more on this below).

 There is no general answer on how to structure this, here an example on how it could look like: